Table of Contents

 The framework provides clear error messages for common issues:

-• Service resolution failures: When mappers are not registered
+• Service resolution failures: When mappers are not registered in the DI container

 Best Practices

-3. Register mappers as singletons for performance
+2. Register mappers as singletons for performance

 6. Test your mappers thoroughly, especially edge cases like null values